CJepps/Crux/README.md

 - To be given an easy way to navigate to the content I want to view.
 - To be able to be given information that describes the intention of the website.
 - To be able to sign up as a registered user.
-- To be able to view climbing programs and memberships to purchase.
+- To be able to view climbing programs to purchase.
-- To view the social media accounts associated with the business.

 As a registered user, I want:
 - To have access to blogs, where I can view admin submitted blog posts.
 - To have access to my profile page so that I can view my purchased plans.
-- To be able to login/logout of my account using registered details.
+- To be able to log in/logout of my account using registered details.
 - To view and edit my shopping cart when making purchases.
+- To be able to securely pay for products.
+- To be able to view reviews on products, helping to inform my purchase.

 As a website owner, I want:
 - The ability to edit the content displayed on the website.
-- To be able to login to the administrator panel.
+- To be able to log in to the administrator panel.